kazurayam/unittest-helper/README.md

 This will create a file at `<projectDir>/build/tmp/testOutput/sample3.txt`

-The `<projectDir>/build/tmp/testOutput` directory will be silently created if it is not yet there.
+If the `<projectDir>/build/tmp/testOutput` directory is not yet there, it will be silently created.

+If the `<projectDir>/build/tmp/testOutput` directory is already there, it will be once removed recursively and recreated.

 #### Ex4: Insert a subdirectory which has the Fully Qualified Class Name of the test class